Role: Layout and hand lettering

 Art direction & photo styling for Gift Guide photoshoot.

 When the art is absolutely beautiful, you just have to stay out of its way.
-I let the text sink into subdued backgrounds, letting the beautiful clothes be the focus -- with a stylistic touch of the placing the inside headline on the edge.
+I let the headline and furniture text sink into the photos' subdued backgrounds.
+The beautiful clothes are the whole story!
+I wanted to be a little playful and content-aware on the inside, by placing the headline on the edge of the photo.

 Role: layout, co-art direction with Caroline Royce of Vita.mn